microsoft/artifacts-credprovider/README.md

 Provide MSAL Cache Location
     ARTIFACTS_CREDENTIALPROVIDER_MSAL_FILECACHE_LOCATION (Preferred)
     NUGET_CREDENTIALPROVIDER_MSAL_FILECACHE_LOCATION (Legacy)
-    Provide the location where the MSAL cache should be read from and written to.
+    Provide the location where the MSAL cache should be read and written to.

 ```